Lowest Common Multiple Of 7 And 9

 To fully grasp the idea of LCM, it helps to break down the terminology:

 • Multiple: A multiple of a number is the result of multiplying that number by an integer.
-For example, the multiples of 7 are 7, 14, 21, 28, and so on.
+Take this: the multiples of 7 are 7, 14, 21, 28, and so on.

 • Common Multiple: A common multiple of two or more numbers is a number that is a multiple of each of those numbers.
-For instance, common multiples of 7 and 9 include 63, 126, 189, etc.
+Here's one way to look at it: common multiples of 7 and 9 include 63, 126, 189, etc.

 • Lowest Common Multiple (LCM): As defined, the LCM is the smallest number among the common multiples.